Ujjansh05/Real-Time-Meme-Intelligence-Bot/README.md

   - `/trending` → returns current trending meme format
   - `/explain?meme=<text>` → explains the given meme caption
   - `/remix?meme=<text>` → generates a remix of the meme
+  - `/explain-image` → Explains a meme from pasted image data.

 #### 3\.
 Load the Browser Extension